Roman dodecahedron

-A Roman dodecahedron or Gallo-Roman dodecahedron is a type of small hollow object made of copper alloy which has been cast into a regular dodecahedral shape with twelve flat pentagonal faces.
+A Roman dodecahedron or Gallo-Roman dodecahedron is a type of small hollow object made of copper alloy that has been cast into a regular dodecahedral shape with twelve flat pentagonal faces.
 Each face has a circular hole of varying diameter in the middle, the holes connecting to the hollow center, and each corner has a protruding knob.
-They rarely show signs of wear, and do not have any inscribed numbers or letters.
+They rarely show signs of wear and do not have any inscribed numbers or letters.

-Since the first known example was recorded in 1739, over one hundred such objects have been discovered, dating from the 2nd to 4th centuries AD.
+Since the first known example was recorded in 1739, over one hundred such objects have been discovered, dating from the 2nd to the 4th centuries AD.
 Their purpose or meaning has been long debated but remains unknown.

 Description

 Roman dodecahedra are cast in metal, usually a copper alloy.
 They are in the shape of regular dodecahedra, with the addition of a small metal ball at each vertex; each face has a circular hole in the centre.
-The dodecahedra vary in size from 4 to 11 cm; the holes in their faces have diameters ranging from 6 mm to 40 mm.
-The lightest known example weighs 35 grams; the heaviest 1000 grams.
+The dodecahedra vary in size from 4-11 cm; the holes in their faces have diameters ranging from 6-40 mm.
+The lightest known example weighs 35 g; the heaviest 1 kg.

 The dodecahedra are cast using the lost wax technique.
-The interior surfaces of the dodecahedra are left unfinished, though the outsides are well-finished and were probably polished.
+The interior surfaces are left unfinished, though the outsides are well-finished and were probably polished.
 Most are decorated with circles, lines, and dots, but no letters or numbers are known to be marked on any of the objects.
 The most common decorative scheme is for two or three concentric circles to be inscribed around the holes.

 The metal balls on the vertices of the dodecahedra are not perfectly regular, suggesting that they were made without the use of a mould.
 They are generally soldered to the body of the dodecahedron, though the example from Carmarthen in the collection of the Society of Antiquaries of London was cast as a single piece, including the balls.
 One example, found in London, has clusters of three balls at each corner rather than just one.